pybricks/pybricks-micropython/doc/source/startinstall.rst

 - A microSD card

-    You'll need a card with a minimum size of 4GB and a maximum size of 32GB.
+    You'll need a card with a minimum capacity of 4GB and a maximum capacity of 32GB.
 This type of microSD cards is also known as microSDHC.
 We recommend cards with Application Performance Class A1.

 - A microSD card slot or card reader in your computer

     If your computer does not have a (micro)SD card slot, you can use an external USB (micro)SD card reader.

-- A mini-USB cable, like the one included included with your EV3 set
+- A mini-USB cable, like the one included with your EV3 set

 The typical configuration of this equipment is summarized in the figure below.